lucas-mcmaster/lucas-mcmaster/README.md

-# Hi, I'm Lucas
+# Hi, I'm Lucas!

-Mechanical Engineering graduate from the University of Toronto with minors in Business and Biomedical Engineering.
+I'm a mechanical engineering graduate from the University of Toronto with minors in Business and Biomedical Engineering.
 I specialize in mechatronics, embedded systems, autonomous robotics, and engineering software tools.

 ---